gabedonnan/pythereum/README.md

 # eth_rpc
-### A lightweight Ethereum RPC library for Python in development
+### A lightweight Ethereum RPC library for Python

 Features include:
-- Ability to initiate RPC calls on a wide variety of ethereum functions
+- Ability to initiate remote procedure calls on a wide variety of ethereum functions
   - More functions are added whenever possible to this list
-- Custom data types for easy manipulation of RPC results
+- Typed function outputs for easy manipulation of results
-- Eth_subscribe functionality
+- "eth_subscribe" functionality
 - Websocket pooling for high performance calls
 - Support for RPC batching, allowing multiple calls to the same function at once

-### Documentation of progress below (wil add more as I go!)

-- [x] Implement websocket instead of HTTP
-- Implemented methods
+### Implemented methods

   - [x] `eth_blockNumber`
   - [x] `eth_getTransactionCount`
   - [x] `eth_getBalance`